adshares/dcl-smart-banner/README.md

 <br>

-Adshares smart items for **Decentraland** scenes.
+Adshares DCL smart banners for **Decentraland** scenes.
 You can use it in your scenes for addition hassle-free earnings.

 Easy configuration.
 Just fill out your payout address (Adshares blockchain or as BEP20 token) and get paid in $ADS for every visitor on your scene.